Batter (walls)

-In architecture, batter is a receding slope of a wall, structure, or earthwork.
-A wall sloping in the opposite direction is said to overhang.
+In architecture, batter is the receding slope of a wall, structure, or earthwork, the opposite of an overhang.
 When used in fortifications it may be called a talus.

-The term is used with buildings and non-building structures to identify when a wall or element is intentionally built with an inward slope.
 A battered corner is an architectural feature using batters.
-A batter is sometimes used in foundations, retaining walls, dry stone walls, dams, lighthouses, and fortifications.
-Other terms that may be used to describe battered walls are "tapered" and "flared".
-Typically in a battered wall, the taper provides a wide base to carry the weight of the wall above, with the top gradually resulting in the thinnest part as to ease the weight of wall below.
-The batter angle is typically described as a ratio of the offset and height or a degree angle that is dependent on the building materials and application.
-For example, typical dry-stone construction of retaining walls utilizes a 1:6 ratio, that is for every 1 inch that the wall steps back, it increases 6 inches in height.
+A batter is sometimes used to reinforce the stability of foundations, retaining walls, dry stone walls, dams, lighthouses, and fortifications.
+Other terms that may be used to describe battered walls are "inclined”, “tapered" and "flared".

+Battering allows for a wide stable base and both more economic use of material through tapering and a proportional minimalization of the wall’s foundation.
+The batter angle is typically described either as a ratio of the offset and height or a degree angle.
+The amount of allowable batter is dependent on the building materials and application.
+For example, typical dry-stone retaining walls step back 1 foot for every 6 feet of rise, a 1:6 ratio, or just under 9.5°.